 - (a) Short-term relievers employed shall be paid at the rate of 1/190 of the appropriate annual salary for each day worked (inclusive of holiday pay).
-Provided that the maximum daily rate payable for relievers employed for no more than three weeks shall not exceed 1/190 of step 6 on the base scale.
-From start of year28 January 2024, the rate payable shall not exceed 1/190 of Step 7 of the Base Scale Trained Teachers, which will become the new step 6 from 2 December 2024. - - (b) A reliever shall, wherever possible, be entitled to be paid within the current or immediately following pay period. - (c) If employed on an hourly basis, this proportion shall be 1/950 of the applicable annual rate to a maximum of step 6 on the base scale (inclusive of holiday pay); provided no reliever so employed shall be paid for less than two hours per day of relief and, if there is a break in duties of one and a half hours (1.5) or more, an allowance equivalent to one (1) hours pay shall be paid.
-From 28 January 2024, the rate payable shall not exceed 1/950 of Step 7 of the base scale, which will become the new step 6 from 2 December 2024.
+Provided that the maximum daily rate payable for relievers employed for no more than three weeks shall not exceed 1/190 of step 6 on the base scale. - (b) A reliever shall, wherever possible, be entitled to be paid within the current or immediately following pay period. - (c) If employed on an hourly basis, this proportion shall be 1/950 of the applicable annual rate to a maximum of step 6 on the base scale (inclusive of holiday pay); provided no reliever so employed shall be paid for less than two hours per day of relief and, if there is a break in duties of one and a half hours (1.5) or more, an allowance equivalent to one (1) hours pay shall be paid.